-In January 1966, General William C. Westmoreland ordered the U.S. Marines to the Khe Sanh Combat Base in western Quang Tri Province.
+In January 1966, General William C. Westmoreland ordered the Marines to the Khe Sanh Combat Base in western Quang Tri Province.
 Westmoreland wanted the Marines to curtail North Vietnamese infiltration into South Vietnam along the system of trails known collectively as the Ho Chi Minh Trail.
-But like the Green Berets stationed at the base before them, the Marines failed to halt, or even slow, the flow of Communist soldiers and supplies pouring into South Vietnam.
+But like the Green Berets stationed at the base before them, the Marines failed to halt, or even slow, the movement of Communist soldiers and supplies pouring into South Vietnam.
 The same weather and tough terrain that had made it impossible for the Green Berets to stop North Vietnamese infiltration also thwarted the Marines.

 In the first year of the Marine deployment to Khe Sanh, the North Vietnamese infiltrated an estimated 62,000 men into South Vietnam.
 In 1967, another 101,000 North Vietnamese came down the Ho Chi Minh Trail and entered South Vietnam.

 Despite the inability of the Marines to do anything about North Vietnamese infiltration, Westmoreland kept the Marines at Khe Sanh.
 The general believed the base and its troops fulfilled important military objectives.
 Most importantly, Westmoreland wanted the base occupied in the event President Johnson authorized a cross-border invasion of Laos to cut the Ho Chi Minh Trail.
 If Johnson gave the order to go into Laos, the United States would need Khe Sanh as a staging base.